5 Last-Minute Thanksgiving Marketing Ideas to Boost Your Sales

 Seasonal marketing is the phenomenon of marketing products or services at certain points of the year.
 This could be Halloween, Christmas, Easter, or Thanksgiving, but seasonal marketing doesn’t really have to always coincide with an ‘official event’.

 You’ll also observe that many businesses will flourish at certain points of the year and struggle at others.
-For example, Swimwear businesses will flourish during the summer while florists would during Valentine’s.
+For example, swimwear businesses will flourish during the summer while florists would during Valentine’s.

 A lot of business owners make the mistake of overlooking the power of seasonal marketing, but it should be considered a cardinal sin for direct-to-consumer (D2C) as well as e-commerce brands.
 This is because seasonal marketing gives your consumers an excuse to spend their money.
-They might consciously think about it or not, but the anticipation for seasonal marketing is always at the forefront of their minds.
+They might consciously think about it or not, but the anticipation of seasonal marketing is always at the forefront of their minds.

 “Get to the point please, we aren’t here for a lecture.
 Customers are about to walk in 🙄” – if this is what you were thinking right now, then we aren’t going to hold you hostage any longer.